Naokiakazawa/bitcoinjslib-docker/README.md

-# Blockchain jissen docker environment
+#  bitcoinjslib environment using docker